JasonAizkalns/jivarsound.com/content/services-and-studio.md

       Whether it's help with songwriting, lyrics, recording, tracking, production, or anything else related to your creative process, we are here to help you be the best version of yourself.
     </p>
     <p class="lh-copy f5-ns f6 athelas">
       Or maybe you just need help navigating this crazy industry?
-Again, let us lend hand, experience, and our perspective.
+Again, let us lend a hand (or ear), experience, and our perspective.
     </p>
     <p class="lh-copy f5-ns f6 athelas">
       Whatever the situation, feel free to {{< link "reach out" "/contact" >}} and we will do our best to help you succeed.